Becoming Involved on Campus and in the Community

 Simon School Organizations

-The Simon Busniess School’s 30+ organizations, clubs, and activities allow you to enrich your learning experience while at Rochester.
+The Simon Business School’s 30+ organizations, clubs, and activities allow you to enrich your learning experience while at Rochester.

-Intramural sports are organized programs that allow University students, faculty, and staff to participate in team, dual, and individual sport activities.
-Intramurals provide opportunities for physical activity and fellowship, while promoting wellness and active use of leisure time.
+Intramural sports are organized programs that allow University students, faculty, and staff to participate in a team, dual, and individual sports activities.
+Intramurals provide opportunities for physical activity and fellowship while promoting wellness and active use of leisure time.

 Events and Calendars